dmbarbour/wikilon/docs/AwelonLang.md

 Acceleration is a performance assumption for Awelon.

 A runtime will recognize and accelerate common functions.
 The accelerated implementation may be hand optimized and built into the runtime to achieve performance similar to a primitive.
-For example, runtimes might accelerate the following functions:
+As trivial examples, runtimes might accelerate the following functions:

            [A]i == A            (inline)         i = [] w a d
         [B][A]w == [A][B]       (swap)           w = [] b a